 #5 – Examples of an Imbalanced Root Chakra

 Eating is a primal instinct.
 And though there’s plenty of food around us, an unbalanced Root makes us want to eat as much as possible, to preserve our body.
 Hence the association with obesity (overstimulated) or anorexia (understimulated).

 - Constantly operating from the mindset of fear.

 This may cause you to hoard, or work obsessively to acquire more of everything in the material world because you fear not having enough.

 - Physical symptoms.

-The physical manifestation into the body, due to an unbalanced Root Chakra, includes problems like obesity, constipation, knee problems and sciatica.
+The physical manifestation of the body, due to an unbalanced Root Chakra, includes problems like obesity, constipation, knee problems, and sciatica.

 5 Questions To Evaluate Your Root Chakra Health

 Take this quick self-assessment to evaluate the health of your Muladhara Chakra, and see if you’re in need to work on balancing this energy center.